 I can't briefly answer that question!
 The only short answer is to pay.
 Advertising is the only way to get instant, guaranteed, page-one ranking on Google, Yahoo! and Bing.

 Some firms out there will say you can just do Search Engine Optimization (SEO) to get and stay on top, but that's true only if you are the only HVACR contractor in Cody, WY.
 If you have any competition and you want to stay on top, start a “pay per click” (PPC) search engine ad campaign and maintain it with a moderate ad budget.
 It works.

 For more information about Brian Kraff and Market Hardware, go towww.market hardware.com.
 Market Hardware helps HVACR professionals compete on the Web and offers special discounts for some trade association members.
-You can email any website or Search Engine Marketing question email@example.com call 888/381-6925.
+You can email any website or Search Engine Marketing question to[email protected]or call 888/381-6925.